Peacecoco/LITA_Class_Documentation/README.md

 - PowerBI - Power Business Intelligence for visualizing and sharing insights from data [Download Here](https://powerbi.microsoft.com/desktop/)
 - GitHub for Portfolio Building [Download Here](https://github.com/apps/desktop)

-### Data Cleaning and Preparations
+### Microsoft Excel
 ---
-In the initial phase of the Data cleaning and preparations, we perform the following action;
+This is a spreadsheet application used to store data and analyse data.
+In microsoft excel, there are:
-- Data loading and Inspection
+- Data Entry
--  Handling missing variables
+- Data Formatting
--  Data cleaning and formatting
+- Data Validation

 ### Exploratory Data Analysis
 ---